 When our complexions look dull, it’s often due to buildup of dead skin cells.
 What we want is healthier, dewier skin.
 Our dead cells naturally slough off in a 28-day cycle when we’re young, but as we age, this period lengthens, which means you need to start manually removing them.
-Skincare specialist Debbie Thomas says: “I recommend using an acid-based exfoliator, as these smooth out the skin and instantly make pores seem more refined and fine lines softer.”
+Says skincare specialist Debbie Thomas, “I recommend using an acid-based exfoliator, as these smooth out the skin and instantly make pores seem more refined and fine lines softer.”

 Makeup artist Naoko Scintu says she uses a specific type of massage that rejuvenates the complexion: “It’s good to learn a really great massage technique to get the blood flowing to the surface or the skin.
 After a good facial massage, you instantly look refreshed—as if you’ve been for a run and have a natural rosy glow in the cheeks.
-I love SUQQU’s Japanese facial massage called the Gankin Massage.
+I love SUQQU’s Japanese facial massage called the Gankin massage.
 This technique is designed to stimulate the bones of the skull, and it actually lifts the muscles in the face.
 Instant face-lift.”
 [Ed. note: You can download a step-by-step PDF of the gankin massage here.]

 Beauty brands are well aware that most of their customers are time-poor, which explains the popularity of one-minute masks in recent years.
 These potent formulas are created so you can put in little effort but get a big return.
-Celebrity facialist Nichola Joss uses the Santuary 1-Minute Flash Facial (£14) in her treatments.
-It contains Kakadu plum, which has the highest source of vitamin C of any fruit (sorry, oranges).
+Celebrity facialist Nichola Joss uses Santuary Spa 1-Minute Flash Facial (£14) in her treatments.
+It contains kakadu plum, which has the highest source of vitamin C of any fruit (sorry, oranges).
 Vitamin C is well-known for its instant and impressive ability to impart radiance.
 We also love Ren’s 1-Minute Flash Facial (£32); it contains a high level of vitamin C, which is super potent since it’s only activated once you massage the product into the skin with water.

 When it comes to ageing, it’s actually an uneven skin tone that can make us look older, not wrinkles, so look for serums that work over time to fade pigmentation and brighten your complexion.
-Bobbi Brown’s Intensive Skin Supplement (£46) contains grape extract to help clarify your complexion, while Skinceuticals Advanced Pigment Corrector (£89) uses a cocktail of acids to target pigmentation in different layers of the skin.
+Bobbi Brown’s Intensive Skin Supplement (£46) contains grape extract to help clarify your complexion, while Skinceuticals Advanced Pigment Corrector (£94) uses a cocktail of acids to target pigmentation in different layers of the skin.

 Light-reflecting particles in skincare bounce the light off your face.
 What this does is soften the look of fine lines, enlarged pores and rough texture to give a sort of blurred-out look—it basically tricks the eye into thinking your skin is flawless.
 So when a product is telling you it’s light-reflecting or blurring, take note.

 Try Indeed Labs NanoBlur Instant Skin Finisher (£20), which was the first blurring product to hit the market in the UK, or try NIOD Photography Fluid Opacity 12% (£20); it contains particles that blur the skin IRL but also help to brighten and colour-correct the complexion so you look better in photos.
 Great for anyone who wants to be selfie-ready but makeup-free.